dbgjerez/workshop-tekton-argocd/README.md

 ### Tasks

-A task is a series of steps that make one or some actions like clone, build, test or something necessary.
+A task is a series of ```steps``` that make one or some actions like clone, build, test or something necessary.
 A task receives input parameters and produces outputs that can be used by others tasks.

 By default, Tekton provides a series of tasks for common operations but we can build new tasks.
 In addition, a task is deployed in OpenShift as a Cloud Native object that can be reused.

-For this example, we're going to use this tasks:
+For this example, we're going to use these tasks:

-* **git-clone:**
+* **git-clone:** to clone the repository
+* **maven:** to test and build the artifact
+* **buildah:** to build the image

 ### Pipelines

+Define a series of ```tasks``` to build a specific application or functional unit.
+A pipeline can be launched manually using ```PipelineRun``` or using an event.

+In our case, we're using the previous tasks definition to define the following steps in our pipeline:

+// todo include the image

 ### Triggers